Updated June 2026 · ClinicalTrials.gov

 Migraine is a common neurological disorder typically characterized by attacks of throbbing, moderate to severe headache, often associated with nausea, vomiting, and sensitivity to...

-Study of Oral Atogepant to Assess Adverse Events and Change in Disease Activity in Adult Participants With Menstrual...
+Study of Oral Ubrogepant to Assess Adverse Events and Change in Disease Activity in Adult Participants With Menstrual...

-Migraine is a disease that most often causes moderate to severe headache on one side of the head.
-A migraine attack is a headache that may be accompanied by throbbing, nausea,...
+A migraine is a moderate to severe headache typically on one side of the head.
+A migraine attack is a headache that may be accompanied by throbbing, nausea, vomiting, sensitivity...

-Bipolar disorder is a severe chronic mood disorder that affects up to 4% of the adult population in the United States.
-The purpose of this study is to assess how safe and...
+Bipolar disorder is a severe chronic mood disorder that affects up to 4% of the adult population and 1.8% of the pediatric population in the United States.
+This study will assess...

 Study to Evaluate Pregnancy Outcomes in Risankizumab Exposed Pregnancies Relative to Those Non-risankizumab Exposed...